tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-Essentially, the update functions "consume" the elapsed time in fixed time steps of 16.6ms and run a partial step for any time left over.
-In all honesty, this is overkill for `space-shooter.c` since all the movement is linear, but I chose to leave it in after implementing it since it's not much more complex than the minimal approach of calling a state function once with the full elapsed time.
+Essentially, the update functions "consume" the elapsed time in fixed time steps of 16ms and run a partial step for any time left over.
+In all honesty, this is overkill for `space-shooter.c` since all movement is linear, but I chose to leave it in after implementing it since it's not much more complex than the minimal approach of calling a state function once with the full elapsed time.

 ### Events

-I implemented a simple event system in `space-shooter.c` inspired by the one used in [pacman.c](https://github.com/floooh/pacman.c), but driven by time rather than frame ticks.
+I implement a simple event system in `space-shooter.c` inspired by the one used in [pacman.c](https://github.com/floooh/pacman.c), but driven by time rather than frame ticks.
 An event is represented by the `Events_Event` struct:

 ```c
 typedef struct {